sysadmin75/rgserver/README.md

 ## Postgres setup

+(This is automatically done by Vagrant, you don't have to do it on Vagrant VM).
 (Presumes a brand new, fresh Ubuntu 14.04 install)

 1. `sudo apt-get update`
-1. `sudo apt-get install postgresql-9.3 postgresql-client-9.3`
+1. `sudo apt-get install postgresql-9.4 postgresql-client-9.4`
 1. `sudo -u postgres createuser --interactive`
     1. role to add: robot
     1. superuser: n